home-assistant/home-assistant.io/source/_integrations/spotify.markdown

 - Click **Save** after adding the URI.

 <div class='note'>
   Your Home Assistant instance does not need to be exposed to the internet.
 It works just fine with local IP addresses.
-You can get the IP & port for this address from the **Configuration > General** panel in Home Assistant.
 </div>

 ## Configuration